leonardogonzalolaura/workspace_libraries/README.md

 ### Initialization

-Create an instance of the `awss3gonla` class with your AWS credentials and bucket name:
+Create an instance of the `awss3gonla` class with your AWS credentials and bucket name.
+You can provide the AWS credentials and bucket name directly or let the `boto3` session manage them using the default configuration.

 ```python
 import awss3gonla